It is normal to feel worried when there is a change in your health. You may be worried about:

 - Do I need financial support (for example: to look after my family, pay for medications, equipment or changes to my home or car)?

-- Am I eligible for assistance?
+- Am I eligible for financial assistance?

 - Am I able to manage my money (for example, pay bills or balance a budget)?